 Attention DMR users within the ten central Ohio counties served by COSWN.
-Please join us for the first DMR weather readiness net to be held on Tuesday September 4th at 8:00PM.
-The digital readiness net will follow the normal analog net each week, beginning in September, over on DMR.
+The digital readiness net will follow the normal analog net each week on DMR.

 This will be a directed net that follows the same format as our current analog net.
 The goal is to gauge interest and participation in the use of DMR.
 If sufficient interest exists, our goal will be to integrate the digital net with the analog net.

 At this time, we will only be conducting readiness nets on DMR.
 We will not be monitoring DMR during a severe weather event.
 146.760 analog remains the standard place to reach COSWN.

 A DMR Talk Group has been created to support weather in the central Ohio area.
 The Talk Group ID is 31392 and it will be on Time Slot One of the Columbus DMR repeaters.
 It will also be available to hot spot users via BrandMeister.